dennisXZX/web-developer-notes/README.md

 var c = null;
 ```

-You can use strict equality comparison '===' to check the above states.
+You can use strict equality comparison operator '===' to check the above states.

 ```
 if (value === undefined) || (value === null)